Documentation

 nano-ffmpeg wraps ffmpeg in a keyboard-driven terminal dashboard.
 Install it and run:

 That's it.
 The TUI guides you through file selection, operation picking, settings configuration, and encoding.
 You need ffmpeg and ffprobe installed.
+For full Stabilize support, use an ffmpeg build with vidstab (Homebrew: ffmpeg-full).

-Install ffmpeg
+Install nano-ffmpeg

 Screen Flow